About

 Future Directions

-• Include jumping spiders from bordering regions (e.g., Vermont, Maine, Massachusetts, and southern regions of Canada that border NH)
+• Include spiders from bordering regions (e.g., Vermont, Maine, Massachusetts, and southern regions of Canada that border NH)

 • Add species with low image counts